-Are you ready to tackle the daunting task of decluttering your books?
+Are you ready to figure out the best ways to declutter your books?
 Maybe Marie Kondo has given you the kick in the pants to get started on it, but now what?
 What do you with all your books that didn’t spark joy anymore?

 As a book lover, it just goes against the grain to throw away books!
 Especially if they are in perfectly good condition.
 I mean, it’s not their fault they don’t spark joy in you anymore.
-But, what do you do with decluttered books?
+But, what to do with unwanted books?

-Luckily, there are several ways you can share or recycle books.
+Luckily, there are several ways you can share, sell or even recycle books.
 And who knows, maybe finding a new home for your books will be what sparks joy in you!

 Of course, the first thing a lot of people want to do with their unwanted or decluttered books is to try and sell them.
 Here are a couple of ways to try to get a little money out of your books.